RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Linux-Installation-Instructions.md

 # External resources

-You might want to follow one of these external resources to get an overview, but please still read carefully this page as some instructions may vary.
+You might want to follow one of these external resources to get an overview, but please still read carefully this page as some instructions may have evolved.

 * [Kali Video Installation guide](https://youtu.be/t5eBPS6lV3E "Kali Linux Installation Tutorial")
 * [Ubuntu Video Installation guide](https://youtu.be/DThmkH8CdMo "Ubuntu Installation Tutorial")